ArtifexSoftware/MuPDF.NET/docs/textpage.rst

       Return a string of the page's complete text.
 The text is UTF-8 unicode and in the same sequence as specified at the time of document creation.

-      :arg bool sort: (new in v1.19.1) sort the output by vertical, then horizontal coordinates.
+      :arg bool sort: Sort the output by vertical, then horizontal coordinates.
 In many cases, this should suffice to generate a "natural" reading order.

       :rtype: str